-Husqvarna’s executive management consists of the Executive Team and Group Management.
-The Executive Team is comprised of the President and CEO, Group CFO, the four division Presidents, the SVP of People & Organization and Communications and the General Counsel (Head of Legal Affairs).
-Group Management consists of the Executive Team members as well as the SVP of Business Development, the SVP of Group Operations, the SVP of Technology Office, the SVP of Brand & Marketing and the VP of Program Office for the Accelerated Improvement Program.
+Husqvarna Group’s executive management consists of the Executive Team and Group Management.
+The Executive Team is comprised of the President and CEO, Group CFO, the four division Presidents, the SVP of People & Organization and the General Counsel (Head of Legal Affairs).
+Group Management consists of the Executive Team members as well as the SVP of Business Development, the SVP of Group Operations, the SVP of Technology Office, the SVP of Group Communications, Brand & Marketing and the VP of Program Office for the Accelerated Improvement Program.

 The Executive Team makes decisions on (i) enhancing Group synergies, (ii) internal financial and business follow-up, (iii) external financial reporting for Board approval, (iv) Group governance, (v) Group staffing plans, and (vi) issue resolution.
 Executive Team meetings are chaired by the President and CEO who has a casting vote.
 The Executive Team meets monthly by video and/or telephone and quarterly in person.